 Contact: Sheryl Cannady (202) 707-6456

-The Serge Koussevitzky Music Foundation in the Library of Congress has awarded commissions for new musical works to six composers.
-The commissions are granted jointly by the foundation and the performing organizations that will present performances of the newly composed works.
+The Serge Koussevitzky Music Foundation in the Library of Congress has awarded commissions for new musical works to five composers.
+The commissions are granted jointly by the foundation and the performing organizations that will present the world premiere performances of the newly composed works.

 Serge Koussevitzky, conductor of the Boston Symphony Orchestra from 1924 to 1949, was a champion of contemporary music.
 Throughout his distinguished career, he played a vital role in the creation of new works by commissioning such composers as Béla Bartók, Leonard Bernstein and Igor Stravinsky.
 He established the Koussevitzky Foundation in the Library in 1949 to continue his lifelong commitment to composers and new music.
 Applications for commissions are accepted annually.

-There are nearly 500 of these commissioned works, created by some of the world’s most celebrated composers, in the Library’s unparalleled music collections.
+The Koussevitzky Foundation has commissioned nearly 500 works, created by some of the world’s most celebrated composers, which are an integral part of the Library’s unparalleled music collections.
 Among the commissions are examples of the composers’ most iconic works, including Bartók’s “Concerto for Orchestra”; Benjamin Britten’s opera “Peter Grimes”; Olivier Messiaen’s “Turangalîla-Symphonie”; and Arnold Schoenberg’s cantata “A Survivor from Warsaw.”
 The Library holds the composers’ original manuscripts of these works.